-The information above was last checked on 8/1/21.
-Remember to review the latest COVID-19 travel safety regulations for your bus from Madrid to Amsterdam as this information can change.
+The information above was last checked on 9/26/22.
+Remember to review the latest COVID-19 travel safety regulations for your bus between Madrid and Amsterdam as this information can change.

-Reentry to Spain is allowed for: Entry is partially open for citizens and permanent residents of Netherlands
+Entry into Spain is allowed for: Entry is unrestricted for citizens and permanent residents of Netherlands

 The government of Spain has imposed these measures to reduce the spread of COVID-19:

-Last checked on 8/2/21.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your bus to Madrid from Amsterdam here.
+Last checked on 9/26/22.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your bus to Madrid from Amsterdam.

-When departing from Madrid, you have various bus station options to start your journey from including Madrid, Estación Sur/Gare routière Méndez Alvaro - 83, Madrid, Estación de Moncloa and Madrid, Méndez Álvaro - Terminal.
-When arriving in Amsterdam, you can end your route in bus stations like Amsterdam, Sloterdijk, Amsterdam, Sloterdijk and Amsterdam, Centraal.
+When departing from Madrid, you have various bus station options to start your route from including Madrid, Estación Sur/Gare routière Méndez Alvaro - 83, Madrid, Estación de Moncloa and Madrid, Méndez Álvaro - Terminal.
+When arriving in Amsterdam, you can end your route in bus stations like Amsterdam, Radarweg (Sloterdijk), Amsterdam Stadium Holanda and Amsterdam, Centraal.

-Omio customers book a bus from Madrid-Puerta de Atocha to Amsterdam, Sloterdijk most frequently for this route.
+Omio customers book a bus from Madrid-Puerta de Atocha to Amsterdam, Radarweg (Sloterdijk) most frequently for this route.